Philadelphia Eagles

 - Brandon GrahamI didn't know how much I would grow and I surely didn't know how deeply I would fall in love with these fans and the team and this city… And I'm reflecting on a career that has meant everything to me.
 I am overwhelmed with gratitude.
 My life, my entire life has been forever changed because of this magical place.

 Driven by an unwavering commitment to excellence, Jeffrey Lurie has transformed the Eagles into one of the most prominent franchises in professional sports.
-Under his leadership, Philadelphia has produced the fifth-most winning seasons in the NFL since 1995, including 19 playoff appearances, 11 division crowns, eight conference championship appearances, and the first two Super Bowl titles in team history (LII, LIX).
+Under his leadership, Philadelphia has produced the 4th most winning seasons in the NFL since 1995, including 20 playoff appearances, 12 division crowns, eight conference championship appearances, and the first two Super Bowl titles in team history (LII, LIX).

 A veteran sports executive and longtime leader in the Eagles front office, Don Smolenski directs the club’s business and strategic efforts while playing a key role in major projects such as the construction of Lincoln Financial Field as well as the organization’s internationally recognized philanthropic programs.
 Smolenski has also helped the Eagles earn multiple honors as one of the region’s top workplaces including receiving the 2024 Top Workplaces USA award.

-The steward of one of the most dominant eras in franchise history that includes the Super Bowl LIX Championship, Nick Sirianni is in his fifth campaign as head coach of the Philadelphia Eagles with a 48-20 record, which marks the third-highest career winning percentage (.706) in the Super Bowl Era (min.
+The steward of one of the most dominant eras in franchise history that includes the Super Bowl LIX Championship, Nick Sirianni is in his sixth campaign as head coach of the Philadelphia Eagles with a 59-26 record, which marks the third-highest career winning percentage (.694) in the Super Bowl Era (min.
 50 games).
-Among Super Bowl-winning head coaches, only John Madden (.759, 1969-78) and Vince Lombardi (.738, 1959-67 and 1969) have won at a greater clip than Sirianni, who became the first head coach in NFL history to earn four postseason appearances, two conference titles and a Super Bowl Championship in the first four years of their career.
+Among Super Bowl-winning head coaches, only John Madden (.759, 1969-78) and Vince Lombardi (.738, 1959-67 and 1969) have won at a greater clip than Sirianni, who is the only head coach in NFL history to earn four postseason appearances, two conference titles and a Super Bowl Championship in the first four years of their career.

 Michael Clay